 Donald M Crothers

-Sterling Professor Emeritus of Chemistry and Professor Emeritus of Molecular Biophysics and Biochemistry; Emeritus Faculty; Senior Research Scientist/Scho
+Sterling Professor Emeritus of Chemistry; Emeritus Faculty; Senior Research Scientist/Scho

 Born in Fategharh, India, Professor Crothers received his undergraduate degree summa cum laude with distinction in chemistry from Yale (1958).
 He also holds a second bachelor's degree in biochemistry from Cambridge University, where he studied under a Mellon Fellowship, as well as a doctorate in chemistry from the University of California at San Diego.
 He did postdoctoral work at the National Science Foundation and the Max-Planck-Institut in Gottingen, Germany, before joining the Yale faculty in 1964 as an assistant professor in the departments of chemistry and molecular biophysics and biochemistry.
 Professor Crothers was named to an associate professorship in 1968, to a full professorship in 1971 and to the Alfred E. Kemp Professorship in Chemistry in 1985.
 He currently chairs the chemistry department, having previously served in that post 1975- 81.
 He has served on many Yale advisory committees, including the Advisory Committee for the Education of Women.
 The Yale chemist has garnered many honors during his career.
 These include election to the National Academy of Sciences in 1987 and to the American Academy of Arts and Sciences in 1986; an Alexander von Humboldt U.S. Senior Scientist Award in 1981; a Guggenheim Fellowship in 1978-79; and the Yale Science and Engineering Award in 1977..